Bayesian score calibration for approximate models: Examples

 Again, we consider the true model for $X_{t,1}$ and $X_{t,2}$ to be defined by \eqref{eq:ousol}, therefore $(Y_{t,1}, Y_{t,2})$ have joint distribution that is bivariate Gaussian with correlation $\rho$.
 For the observed data we take 100 independent realizations simulated from the above model with $x_{0,1} = x_{0,2} = 5$, $\mu = 1$, $\gamma = 2$, $T=1$, $\sigma^2 = 20$, and $\rho = 0.5$.
 We assume that $x_{0,1}$, $x_{0,2}$, and $\gamma$ are known and we attempt to infer $\mu$, $D = \sigma^2/2$, and $\rho$.
 We use independent priors where $\mu \sim \dNorm(0,10^2)$, $D \sim \dExp(1/10)$, and $\rho \sim \dUnif(0,1)$.
 We use automatic differentiation variational inference \citep{kucukelbir2017automatic} for the approximate model with a mean-field approximation as the variational family as implemented in \texttt{Turing.jl}.
 We expect the correction from our method will need to introduce correlation in the posterior due to the independence inherited from the mean-field approximation.

 The variational approximation of the bivariate OU posterior estimates the mean and variance well in this example.
 The univariate bias, MSE, and coverage metrics are very similar for the approximate, adjusted ($\alpha = 1$) and true posteriors (Table~\ref{tab:repeated_results_mv_ou} in Appendix~\ref{app:tabfigs}).
-However the adjusted posterior with $\alpha = 0$ is poor due to high variance of the weights, perhaps due to the increased dimension of this example.
+However, the adjusted posterior with $\alpha = 0$ is poor due to high variance of the weights, perhaps due to the increased dimension of this example.
 This could be corrected using an appropriate stabilizing function, but we leave this for future research.

-Despite the good univariate properties of the approximate posterior, the choice of a mean-field approximation cannot recover the correlation between the parameters, in particular $\rho$ and $D$.
-Figure~\ref{fig:posteriors_ou_limit}(a) shows an example of the independence between $\rho$ and $D$ in the approximate posterior and how the adjusted posterior corrects this (from one dataset).
-To investigate the methods ability to recover the correlation structure we monitor the empirical correlation between $\rho$ and $D$ over 100 independent trials.
-The adjusted posterior ($\alpha=1$) was able to produce a mean correlation of 0.37 compared to 0.42 for the true posterior, close to a full recovery.
-The approximate posterior, on the other hand, has zero correlation because of the mean-field approximation choice.
+Despite the good univariate properties of the variational approximate posterior, the choice of a mean-field approximation cannot recover the correlation between the parameters, in particular, $\rho$ and $D$.
+Figure~\ref{figsub:results_corr_ou_contour} shows an example of the independence between $\rho$ and $D$ in the approximate posterior and how the adjusted posterior corrects this (from one data set).
+To investigate the method's ability to recover the correlation structure we monitor the empirical correlation between $\rho$ and $D$ over 100 independent trials.
+Adjusting the approximate posterior ($\alpha=1$) increased the mean correlation from 0.00 to 0.31, a major improvement compared to 0.41 for the true posterior.
 Further correlation summaries are provided in Table~\ref{tab:corr_bi_ou}.

-We also include Figure~\ref{fig:posteriors_ou_limit}(b) to demonstrate the calibration diagnostic from Section~\ref{sec:calcheck} for the same dataset used in Figure~\ref{fig:posteriors_ou_limit}(a).
-The calibration coverage is the empirical coverage from the adjusted posteriors on the calibration (simulated) datasets.
-Here we can see the transformation learned is well calibrated as the calibration coverage is close to the target coverage for the range considered (0.1--0.95).
+Figure~\ref{figsub:results_corr_ou_calcheck} illustrates the calibration diagnostic from Section~\ref{sec:calcheck} for the same simulation as Figure~\ref{figsub:results_corr_ou_contour}.
+We can see the learned transformation leads to a well-calibrated adjusted posterior as the miscoverage is close to the target coverage for the range considered, and improves the coverage compared to the original approximate posterior of $\rho$.